>> Wednesday, 14 February 2007

 The food scene in Guyana is diverse and very different from that in Barbados and food was the main thing that I missed about being away from home.
 Sure I missed my family but I did not separate the two because the food was very much a part of my daily familial gathering.
 For me, food is more than what is on my plate; it is about the atmosphere, the people… My weekly newspaper column was created with the focus of chronicling the tastes of home that I missed.
 I started the blog to tie-in with my column and to give readers an opportunity for interaction.
 I also see it as a way to introduce people to Caribbean food and to emphasize that we are more than a garnish – some of you know what I mean, more than the slice of pineapple that sits on the rim of a glass, the slivers of mango that adorn a plate or the shreds of coconut sprinkled over something.

 Over the years, Tastes Like Home has evolved and grown as I too have evolved and grown; so too has the food scene here in Barbados.
-Today, I can find 90-percent of the ingredients and produce that can create a taste of Guyana that I was missing 12 years ago.
+Today, I can find 90-percent of the ingredients and produce that can create a taste of Guyana that I was missing over 17 years ago.
 I have incorporated the tastes of Barbados as a part of my tastes like home.
 Thanks also to phenomenal food bloggers who cook and write tirelessly, my cooking repertoire has and continues to grow exponentially.
 Today, Tastes Like Home has become the food I make and serve in my home, from various cuisines and influences.
 It’s homemade, it tastes like home.

 As you peruse my blog, you will notice that many recipes are not posted online.
 The reason for that is three fold.